pfenninglab/TACIT/README.md

 # TACIT Enhancer-Phenotype Association
 Enhancer-Phenotype Association from Tissue-Aware Conservation Inference Toolkit.

 We used this with open chromatin regions (OCRs) / predictions of open chromatin status (1), but the pipeline is also amenable to predictions of other proxies for enhancer activity.
-This pipeline begins with the step of TACIT for associating enhancer activity predictions with phenotypes (step 4 of Figure 1 from Kaplow*, Lawler*, Schaffer*, _et al_., Science, 2023 (1)) and continues through the end of the pipeline; an explanation of how to implement steps 1-3 can be found near the end of this README.
+This pipeline begins with the step of TACIT for associating enhancer activity predictions with phenotypes (step 4 of Figure 1 from Kaplow*, Lawler*, Schaffer*, _et al_., Science, 2023 (1)) and continues through the end of the pipeline; an explanation of how to implement steps 1-3 can be found near the end of this README, and details can be found in this document: https://docs.google.com/document/d/1_fVGWQ6UYhM4oBszjCu04upOu9MzQhwEzHoLJ1n2iYQ/edit?usp=sharing.

 This pipeline has been tested on Centos versions 7 and 8.
 However, we expect it to work on other distributions of Linux, MacOS, and Windows.